fishfollower/SAM/README.md

 conf<-defcon(dat)
 ```

-This configuration can be changed by modifying the elements in the list.
-Here we set the fbar-range to 2-4, allow correlated F processes, and modify the catchability couplings.
+This configuration can be changed by modifying/overwriting the elements in the list.
+Here we set the fbar range to 2-6, allow correlated F processes, and modify the catchability couplings.

 ```R
 conf$fbarRange<-c(2,6)